-Consolidated Financial Statements For the years ended 30 June 2023 and 2022 (Expressed in Australian Dollars)
+Condensed Interim Consolidated Financial Statements For the three months period ended on 30 September 2023 and 30 September 2022 (Expressed in Australian Dollars)

 Financial Instruments (continued)

 Convertible notes

 The liability and equity components of convertible notes are presented separately on the statement of financial position, starting from initial recognition.
 The Company determines the carrying amount of the financial liability by discounting the stream of future payments at the prevailing market rate for a similar liability of comparable credit status and substantially providing the same cash flows, but without conversion option.
 Subsequently, the liability component is then increased by accretion of the discounted amounts to reach the nominal value of the convertible debenture at maturity, which is recorded in the statement of profit or loss and other comprehensive income as finance costs.